Not a Pilot? Not a problem.

 Axe training courses

-Skyfly will host our customers at our training facility, helping you to go from zero experience to obtaining your full pilot’s licence – and better still, you can learn on your own aircraft.
+Skyfly will host our customers at our training centre, helping you to go from zero experience to obtaining your full pilot’s licence – and better still, you can learn on your own aircraft.
 Existing pilots will go through differences training to type.

-Having built your Axe, customers will already have a very good idea of how the aircraft is built and where maintenance is required.
+Having built your Axe, you will already have a very good idea of how the aircraft is built and where maintenance is required.
 Due to our simple design and modular construction, maintenance is very straight forward.

 Servicing the future commercial EVTOL pilot demand with the Axe